AlexanderMaxRanabel/VynxOS-config/README.md

 VynxOS is a developer oriented linux distrubtion which is based on NixOS 22.11 that follows Plug-and-Play Principle.
 So it comes with a variety of software that
 Usually found in a enterprise-grade developer enviroment.

+WARNING: VynxOS IS ALPHA QUALITY SOFTWARE.
+USE IT WITH CATIOUN

 ## Installion
 VynxOS does not have an ISO yet(We are planning to release one soon) so you need to use configuration.nix order to install it.